 There are three main types of beneficiaries: primary, contingent, and residual.

-The primary beneficiary is the individual or entity who receives the assets from the estate if they are still alive when the will is executed.
-If the primary beneficiary dies before the will is executed, their share of the assets would go to the contingent beneficiary.
+A primary beneficiary is the individual or entity who receives the estate assets from the estate if they are still alive when the will is executed.
+If the main beneficiary dies before the will is executed, their share of the assets would go to the dependent beneficiary.

-A residual beneficiary is an individual or entity who receives all of the assets that are not specifically assigned to another beneficiary in the will.
+A residual beneficiary is an individual or entity who receives all of the assets that are not specifically assigned to another beneficiary in the will, as distributed by the estate trustee.
 In your will, you can specify that the beneficiary will receive a percentage of your residuary estate or the entire residual estate.
 You can even have multiple residual beneficiaries.

 What are the benefits of being the beneficiary?